Issue 3, 2015

 Version compatibility and fix management

 The Terracotta Server Array must be running a version of Terracotta that is compatible with the Terracotta client libraries installed on your webMethods products.
-Version compatibility and fixes are documented in webMethods and Terracotta Compatibility Matrix.
 The installation and fix application process will vary depending on the Terracotta version.

 Terracotta 3.7.10 and earlier